By: Jeff O'Keefe, NFI Certified Master Hearth Professional

 Control Knob

-Remotes & Switches
+Remotes and Switches

 Just like a TV remote, a fire pit remote allows you to turn the fire on and off without having to get up to do it manually.
 Most remotes are on/off only, but some do allow you to change the flame height.
 You can also have a gas fire pit wired to a simple wall switch in your outdoor room, enabling you to turn the fire pit on and off with ease.
 Remotes and switches are available with automatic ignition fire pits.